 You can enjoy the benefits of owning your own business, with the flexibility to work from your own home or from your very own shop.
 You can develop and build strong relationships with clients and create inspiring floral designs that fit customer specifications.
 It is great fun, full of creative opportunities and involves some administration.

 If you love the idea of being able to enthuse others and help develop their practical skills, becoming a floristry lecturer may be ideal for you.
 By delivering effective teaching and support to floristry students, you can help maximise their potential and make positive progress towards their future in the floristry industry.

 Are you more interested in the business side of floristry and have strong customer care skills?
 If so, a career as a floristry shop manager would be perfect for you.
 As a manager, you will play the lead role in the business and be responsible for liaising with flower companies.
 You will also have the chance to lead a team that will be responsible for the placing of flowers.

 If you are unsure which path you want to take and would like to develop your skills whilst earning some money, you could become an apprentice designing floral displays and dealing with customers for a specific floristry employer.
 They can offer valuable support throughout your placement, helping you get the most out of your apprenticeship so you can progress further.

-What courses can I study to become a florist?
+What courses can I study at Capel Manor College?

-You can choose from a variety of full and part-time floristry courses, with the exception of our workshops, at all of our campuses across London excluding Brooks Farm.
+You can choose from a variety of workshops, part and full-time floristry courses at all of our campuses across London excluding Brooks Farm.

 Our expert floristry tutors will help you gain nationally and internationally recognised qualifications, as well as the chance to participate in exciting, high-profile national competitions such as the RHS Chelsea Flower Show, to help you kick-start your floristry career.